Merck Manual

 • Sometimes antidepressants called selective serotonin reuptake inhibitors (SSRIs)

 If agoraphobia is not treated, it usually waxes and wanes in severity and may even disappear without formal treatment, possibly because people have used their own form of exposure therapy, exposing themselves repeatedly to the situation that triggers their fears until the fears subside.
 Others no longer complain about agoraphobia symptoms because they have learned to avoid situations (such as airplanes or crowds) that trigger their anxiety.
-However, simply avoiding situations may significantly restrict people's life.
+However, simply avoiding situations may significantly restrict a person's life.
 Because treatments often increase anxiety at first, treatment of agoraphobia (and other anxiety disorders) often involves learning relaxation strategies.

 • Recognize when their thinking is distorted